gbuchdahl/474-final-blackjack/README.md

 ## To Run

 Dr. Glenn, this is what you're looking for!
+The script takes a long time to run on the Zoo,
+though: feel free to run it and then come back and read this while it runs!

 ```bash
 make install-venv # install virtual environment